tarqd/slimsig/README.md

     Most implementations use a double or singly linked list which kill performance on modern CPUs by completely trashing the cache and eliminating the CPU's ability to optimize and use SIMD instructions.
 This is a big deal!

  - Less memory allocations: Because we use a vector instead of a list, we can re-use memory we've already allocated from deleted slots for future slots without hitting the heap again.
 STL's linked list allocates and deallocates every time you add/remove an item.
 Bad for cache locality, bad for fragmentation, bad for your soul!
+  - In the benchmarks `slimsig` makes a total of 19 heap allocations (including stuff from iostream and string for output), while boost::signals2 makes over 300,000 allocations for the same amount of signals
  - Simpler internals: In this branch we removed the need for shared_ptrs in the basic_slot class at the cost of some sugar.
 The class works more like the containers included in STL where the connections are basically iterators that you use to calls to `signal##disconnect` (think: `vector##erase`).
 Sugar will be added in later wth higher level classes
  - **NOT THREAD SAFE**: Thread safety as this level feels wrong, if a thread wants to emit multiple signals it has to grab a mutex to each one and lock each ones internals etc, this is better left to higher level classes that can decide when to lock what signals.
 Helper classes will be provided to make this easier
  - Supports adding/removing slots while the signal is running (despite it being a vector)